nu-wireless/website/pages/index.md

 ## Workshops

-Every Monday during the semester, we host hands-on technical workshops, covering topics in electronics, soldering, amateur radio, and more.
-Our Fall 2025 schedule will be announced soon, including the location and time!
+Every Monday during the semester, we host hands-on technical workshops covering electronics, soldering, amateur radio, and more.
+Our Fall 2025 schedule is posted.
+See the page below for details, plus archives of past sessions and schedules.
+Location and time for Fall 2025 are **TBA**.

-Workshops are run in collaboration with the [Electric Racing](https://electricracing.northeastern.edu/) and [IEEE](https://coe.northeastern.edu/orgs/ieee-institute-of-electrical-and-electronics-engineers-nu-student-chapter/) student organizations.
-Check out the page below for more details and archives of past sessions.

 <a href="/workshop" class="retro-button">Workshop Details</a>